top of page

 From Fragmented Systems to a Clearer Picture

-AI enables that integration, helping reduce uncertainty and improve confidence in what is being observed.
+AI facilitates this integration, reducing uncertainty and enhancing confidence in observations.
 This leads to more reliable decision-making in complex environments.

 Opening the Door for More Canadian Companies

-Expanding participation strengthens the ecosystem and accelerates how quickly innovation can move from development to deployment.
+Expanding participation not only strengthens the ecosystem but also accelerates the pace at which innovation moves from development to deployment.

 From Local Expertise to Global Capability

-Strong universities, early-stage companies, and a growing base of technical talent are already in place.
-The focus now is on translating that into systems that can operate at scale and integrate with allied partners.
+Canada possesses the necessary expertise.
+Strong universities, early-stage companies, and a growing pool of technical talent are already in place.
+The focus now shifts to translating this expertise into systems that can operate at scale and integrate with allied partners.

 “AI will touch every piece of military infrastructure.
 If we don’t invest, we lose the opportunity as a nation to be at the forefront.”
 National Post, March 20, 2026

-This is not only about building technology.
-It is about building companies that can operate internationally, contribute to allied systems, and position Canada more strongly on the global stage.
+This endeavor is not solely about technology; it is about cultivating companies that can operate internationally, contribute to allied systems, and enhance Canada’s position on the global stage.

 What Comes Next

-Expanding access, increasing deployment, and enabling more companies to contribute in meaningful ways will determine how quickly Canada can adapt to increasingly complex environments.
+AI is already embedded in current defence systems.
+The focus now is on scaling these technologies.
+Expanding access, increasing deployment, and enabling more companies to contribute meaningfully will dictate how swiftly Canada adapts to increasingly complex environments.

 Comments